VedDeore/cura_mind/README.md

     - For admin access, use the credentials provided in the admin table in the database.
     - For regular users, you can sign up through the website and use the credentials you create.

 That’s it!
-You can now start using the Mental Illness and Happiness Prediction app to predict mental health conditions and happiness levels based on user input.</div>
+You can now start using the Mental Illness and Happiness Prediction app to predict mental health conditions and happiness levels based on user input.